 The advertising venture told a great deal about Pro Hart and his painting style which contains a whimsical touch displaying a great sense of humour.
 This sense of fun is found in so many of the great Australian iconic characters and events that are followed and even worshipped especially in the outback.

-And I love the title of this one The Folly of the TAB and many of us know only too closely how this feels!!
+And I love the title of the painting below - The Folly of the TAB and many of us know only too closely how this feels!!
 Overseas subscribers might not know about our weakness with horse races and that on the first Tuesday in November each year the whole nation stops to watch The Melbourne Cup.
 And in Victoria we even get a holiday so we can have BBQs and watch the race.
 Everybody does this, even if they know nothing about horse races.

 Kevin Charles Hart was given the nickname Pro (Professor) because during his younger days he was known as an inventor and possibly accounts for his vast variety of artistic techniques used over his life from etchings to sculpture; working with paint, welded steel, bronze and ceramics.
 Here is one of his early etchings titled Card Players.